BDC Hamburger Icon

 What is financial accounting?

 Financial accounting is often legally required if your company generates financial statements as part of its annual reports or reports to shareholders.
 These financial statements also come in handy when making management decisions and deciding on tax strategies.
-(Note that while financial statements are helpful during tax time, actual tax filings require separately prepared special reports.)
+(Note that while financial statements are helpful during tax time, actual tax filings require separately prepared reports.)

 Did You Know?Did you know

 Financial accounting may be legally required if your company generates official financial statements as part of annual reports and shareholder disclosures.
+Many companies conduct annual financial statement audits to ensure their financial health.

-What is the difference between accounting and financial accounting?
+What’s the difference between accounting and financial accounting?

 Small business accounting involves the following:

-• Setting up books and records
+• Setting up books and records, including accounts payable and accounts receivable processes

 • Recording all of your company’s transactions — both cash and noncash

-• Managing all your company’s data pertaining to its finances, such as accounting records
+• Managing all your company’s financial data

-Financial accounting involves compiling all the transactions recorded in the course of normal accounting activities.
-With accounting software, these records are consolidated into statements.
-Here are some of the main statements financial accounting will generate:
+Financial accounting involves compiling all the transactions recorded during normal accounting activities.
+Accounting software features help you consolidate these records into statements.

-• Statement of retained earnings: This shows the value shareholders hold in a business based on initial capital contributions and net earnings that haven’t been distributed in the form of dividends.
+• Statement of retained earnings: This statement shows the value shareholders hold in a business; it’s based on initial capital contributions and net earnings that haven’t been distributed as dividends.

 Bottom LineBottom line